Gyrinocheilus aymonieri: Name

-The scientific name commemorates the French linguist and explorer Étienne Aymonier.
+The scientific name commemorates the French linguist and explorer Étienne Aymonier (1844–1929).

 In aquaria

 G. aymonieri is similar in colouration to a number of other species which are commonly available in the aquarium trade, such as Crossocheilus oblongus, Epalzeorhynchos kalopterus, and Garra cambodgiensis, and is sometimes misidentified as one of these species.
 It is available in a number of colour morphs, including wild type, gold, marble, albino, and leucistic forms.

 The species does not breed readily in home aquaria, although fry are occasionally reported as being found in overgrown aquaria.
 At this time, no definitive spawning triggers are known.
 Sexing is difficult, although mature males may develop breeding tubercles on their noses, while females become plumper.

 G. aymonieri fish are often bought as algae eaters because they will readily eat algae.

-However, as they grow older they desire more meat in their diet.
-If deprived of proper forage, they may feed off of the body slime on other fish, making them more prone to infection and stress.

-The other species in the genus, Gyrinocheilus pennocki and the Gyrinocheilus pustulosus, are rarely seen in the aquarium trade.
+The other species in the genus, Gyrinocheilus pennocki and Gyrinocheilus pustulosus, are rarely seen in the aquarium trade.